 And in Part 4, I underscore the risks of believing what you read – “Cancer kills but so can fake cures” – click here

 You may also like my Neuroendocrine Cancer myths articles – click here

-One of the unusual aspects of Neuroendocrine Cancer is that chemotherapy is not normally considered as a standard treatment unlike many other cancers.
-The exception is high grade (Grade 3) where it is normally a first line therapy.
-Poorly differentiated Neuroendocrine disease is normally labelled as Neuroendocrine Carcinoma or NEC for short but there is now a Grade 3 well differentiated classification still known as a Grade 3 NET.
-The type of chemo or the combination of different treatments will depend on the type and anatomical location of the High Grade tumour involved but may include (but not limited to) chemos such as Cisplatin, Etoposide, Carboplatin, Paclitaxel, Irinotecan, Folfox.
+One of the unusual aspects of Neuroendocrine Cancer is that chemotherapy is not normally considered as a ‘standard’ treatment unlike many other cancers.
+One exception is high grade (Grade 3) where it is often a first and/or second line therapy.
+Poorly differentiated Neuroendocrine disease is normally labelled as Neuroendocrine Carcinoma (NEC) but worth pointing out there is now a Grade 3 well differentiated classification known as a ‘Grade 3 NET’ rather than Grade 3 NEC.
+Depending on Ki67 score, there could be differing treatment options for Grade 3 NET and Grade 3 NEC.
+Read more in my articles Staging and Grading and High Grade.

 For second line therapy (including for well differentiated NETs where other conventional treatments are not working), chemo may be given.
 These include (but not limited to) Capecitabine, Temozolomide, Bevacizumab, Xelox, Folfox.
 There are other specialist chemos for Mixed Neuroendocrine Non-Neuroendocrine Neoplasms (MiNEN).